awsdocs/aws-proton-user-guide/doc_source/resources.md

 # AWS Proton resources and tagging<a name="resources"></a>

-AWS Proton resources that are assigned an Amazon Resource Name \(ARN\) include environment templates and their major and minor versions, service templates and their major and minor versions, environments, services, service instances, and repositories\.
+AWS Proton resources that are assigned an Amazon Resource Name \(ARN\) include environment templates and their major and minor versions, service templates and their major and minor versions, environments, services, service instances, components, and repositories\.
 You can tag these resources to help you organize and identify them\.
 You can use tags to categorize resources by purpose, owner, environment, or other criteria\.
 For more information, see [ Tagging Strategies](https://aws.amazon.com/answers/account-management/aws-tagging-strategies/)\.
 To track and manage your AWS Proton resources, you can use the tagging features described in the following sections\.

 ## AWS tagging<a name="aws-tags"></a>